U8NWXD/oppia-wiki/Installing-Oppia.md

 Before working through these instructions, you should read through our [[instructions for code contributors|Contributing-code-to-Oppia]].
 Once you've done that, you're ready to start installing Oppia!

+If you are installing on Windows, skip to the [[Windows installation guide|Installing-Oppia-(Windows)]].
+The following instructions do not apply to Windows installations.

 1. Create a new, empty folder.
 We'll call it `opensource/`.

 1. Navigate to the folder (`cd opensource/`).
 Next, we'll [fork and clone](https://help.github.com/articles/fork-a-repo/) the Oppia repository.